 Holding the laminate in still position for another 500 s.

 During the whole experiment, electric current or voltage was registered.
 Open-circuit voltage was measured by connecting the measurement terminals to a National Instruments’ PCI-6036E analog input DAQ with an SCC-AI06 analog input module.
 Electric current was measured as a voltage drop over a 5 Ω resistor connected between the measurement terminals.
 The same DAQ set-up was used for the measurement of open-circuit voltage and electric current.
+Separate experiment sets were conducted for measurement of voltage and electric current.

 Results